rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 **The '--' after setupGameSize is not a mistake; it is required to pass arguments along to the script.**

-You can either provide the width **and** height (defaults 800 and 500 respectively) and as long as they result in an aspect ratio of what's set in the script or by --aspect-ratio (default 1.6 or 16:10), or you can provide the width **or** height and the one you didn't provide will be calculated for you.
+You can either provide the width **and** height (defaults 800 and 500 respectively) and as long as they result in an aspect ratio of what's set in the script or by --aspect-ratio, or you can provide the width **or** height and the one you didn't provide will be calculated for you using the aspect ratio of what's set in the script or by --aspect-ratio.

+Provide --aspect-ratio to change the desired aspect ratio (default 1.6 or 16:10).
+The script checks to make sure the width and height match the aspect ratio so you get warned early about an incorrect dimension (maximum precision of 3 decimal places).

 Providing --scale-mode will set this.game.scale.scaleMode to the corresponding Phaser.ScaleManager.SCALE_MODE (default USER_SCALE).